fxlrnrpt/fxlrnrpt/README.md

 # Hi there 👋

 :information_source: My name is Andrey G. I am a software engineer switching to AI/ML.
 Interested in research.
 Fascinated by math, statistics, and physics.
-Currently residing in London, UK.

 > G. stands for Goncharov.
 I wanted to save you the pain of reading my Cyrillic last name.

+:pushpin: London, UK

 :briefcase: Full-stack (web, blockchain, and even a bit of embedded) at software consultancies ([DSR](https://en.dsr-corporation.com/), [DataArt](https://www.dataart.com/)) :arrow_right: Headed front-end at [Hazelcast](https://hazelcast.com/) :arrow_right: Tried to squeeze the most out of React at [Bricks](https://www.thebricks.com/) :arrow_right: Enhancing DevX for mobile devs at [Meta](https://www.meta.com).